-- You cannot install the 5.0 Veritas software on an HP-UX OS other than the September 2004 HP-UX 11i version 2.0 or later release. - When upgrading your OS, you must remove all 3.5 and 4.1-level Veritas software, except for Veritas Volume Manager. - When you install Veritas Volume Manager 5.0, the installation will overwrite the 3.5 or 4.1 version of the software that came bundled with the OS. - When you install Veritas File System 5.0, the installation will install the 5.0 version of the software in a different location.
-It overwrites VxFS 3.5/VxFS 4.1, but OnlineJFS which came bundled with the OS remains and it is restored as a default file system when VxFS 5.0 is removed. - Other packages, such as the database packages, will install normally.
+When you install Veritas Volume Manager 5.0, the installation will overwrite the 4.1 version of the software that came bundled with the OS.

+- When you install Veritas File System 5.0, the installation will install the 5.0 version of the software in a different location.
+The Base-VXFS 4.1 software which came bundled with the OS remains and it is restored when VxFS 5.0 is removed. - Other packages, such as the database packages, will install normally.